villagehiker/templer/examples/casestudy/readme.md

 An example is chasing-the-vermilion-torii-wakayama-japan-vh-ts-00, a travel story about Japan.

+The website uses file globs to define the files to include in each index.html file.
+The name convention support file globing.

+For example, the glob `taiwang: file_glob( travel-taiwan/*jn*.wgn)` includes all Taiwan journal files in the index.

+And `vietnamg: file_glob( travel-vietnam/*01.wgn)` includes all Vietnam files endng in 01.

+The source content files use the `wgn` extension.

 ### Banner Images Via CSS

 Each section uses it own page banner.
 The banner is defined in a section-specific css file.
 The overall design includes a variable to define page-specific banners, but this is not currently implemented.